Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models: Topological states

 Given a brane boundary labelled by $\mc M \in \Mod(\mc C)$, we mentioned above that topological lines living on it are labelled by $\mc C^\vee_\mc M$.
 We think of such a closed oriented line labelled by $Y \in \mc C^\vee_\mc M$ as cutting edges of $\Sigma_\Upsilon$ transversely in such a way that it divides plaquettes in $\msf P(\Sigma_\Upsilon)$ into parts, to which an $\mc M$-labelling $\fr M$ assigns their own simple object in $\mc M$.
 Any $\mc C$-labelling $\fr X$ is left unaffected.
 As described in ref.~\cite{Lootens:2020mso}, one can then adapt the evaluation map ${\rm ev}_{\Sigma_\Upsilon}$ to accommodate the presence of such lines.
 In addition to associating an evaluation map ${\rm ev}_\msf v$ to every vertex $\msf v \in \Sigma_\Upsilon$, we associate a new evaluation map to every crossing $\msf c$ of a topological line with an edge in the brane boundary.
 As before, this map is constructed by considering a ball neighbourhood $\mathbb B_\msf c$ of $\msf v$ and the oriented graph $\Gamma_\msf c$ constituted by the links formed by the intersection of $\partial \mathbb B_\msf c$ with the plaquettes of $\msf P(\SIbg)$, as well as the restriction of the topological line to the interior of $\mathbb B_\msf c$.
 The restrictions of the $\mc C$-labeling $\fr X$ and the $\mc M$-labeling $\fr M$ to the plaquettes adjacent to the crossing $\msf c$ induce a $(\mc C,\mc M)$-labelling of $\Gamma_\msf c$.
 The oriented and labelled graph $\Gamma_\msf c$ always contains four nodes, two of which are of the same type as in eq.~\eqref{eq:evaluation}, and we assign to them the same hom-space $\mc H(\msf e,\fr X,\fr M)$ as before.
 To the other two, we assign hom-spaces $\Hom_\mc M(\FF{Y}(\fr M(\dpe)), \fr M(\dme))$ or $\Hom_\mc M(\FF{Y}(\fr M(\dme)),\fr M(\dpe))$ depending on whether the corresponding piece of the topological line is oriented inwards or outwards with respect to $\msf c$, respectively, where $\dpe$ and $\dme$ are the plaquettes such that orientation of $\dpe$ induces that of the line while that of $\dme$ does not.
 We illustrate this procedure below:

 We finally bring everything together and proceed as in eq.~\eqref{eq:TV} in order to obtain a state in $\mc Z_\mc C(\Sigma_\Upsilon)$.
 The fact that the resulting state is indeed in $\mc Z_\mc C(\Sigma_\Upsilon)$ follows from the topological invariance of the line, which can be demonstrated as follows: Assigning basis vectors labelled by $i,j,k$ and $l$ to the four hom-spaces appearing on the r.h.s. of eq.~\eqref{eq:evaluationLine}, respectively, it follows from eq.~\eqref{eq:moduleFunctor} and our chosen normalisation conditions that the corresponding string diagram evaluates to $\sqrt{d_{Y}d_Xd_{M_1}d_{M_2}} \big( \omF{Y}^{M_1 X}_{M_2}\big)^{M_4,kl}_{M_3,ij}$.
-Absorbing the additional multiplicative factors as we did before invites us to consider the following objects \cite{Lootens:2020mso}:
+Absorbing the additional multiplicative factors as we did before invites us to consider the following objects \cite{Lootens:2020mso}:\footnote{Note that in ref.~\cite{Lootens:2020mso}, monoidal associators $F$, module associators $\F{\cat}$, and module structures $\omF{-}$, are notated via $\F{4}$, $\F{3}$ and $\F{2}$, respectively.}